 1. What exactly is a vaccine?

 A vaccine is simply said a way to train your immune system to get familiar with a disease (virus, bacteria or parasite) and to train your immune system to kill that disease.
 Familiarize with killing it?
-You don’t’ mean? … Hold on? … Are they…? … Indeed, vaccines contain material of the infectious disease you don’t want.
+You don’t mean? … Hold on? … Are they…? … Indeed, vaccines contain material of the infectious disease you don’t want.
 But before you start shaking and get a panic attack: this vaccine is designed not to cause you harm.
 It is like a boxer standing before you who is unable to punch back.
 Let’s say the material inside the vaccine is this Boxer.
 In most cases this Boxer is injected in your system, sometimes it’s oral.

-With some diseases you just need to show your immune system the Boxer once (for example HPV).
+With some diseases you just need to show your immune system the Boxer once (for example Meningitis).
 With other diseases the immune system needs to see the Boxer a couple of times (Hepatitis A or B).
 And sometimes you need to repeat the vaccination every so often to keep your immune system on their toes (DTP).

 2. Do you get sick after vaccination?

 It is possible, yes, to feel sick for a while.
 Most vaccines use dead material of the infectious disease.
 Some vaccines, like yellow fever, use a living virus that has been disabled from multiplying or making you sick.
-After getting the vaccination, your immune system starts to work potentially causing some flu like symptoms.
-This happens more with “living” vaccines then dead vaccines.
+After getting the vaccination, your immune system starts to work, potentially causing some flu like symptoms.
+This happens more with “living” vaccines than dead vaccines.
 Other risks of vaccination are a local skin infection where the needle entered the skin and a rash.